philip0000000/irrational-number-cipher/README.md

 # irrational-number-cipher

-A cipher that uses an irrational number as its key.
-Known as an irrational cipher.
-The irrational number is derived from the square root of a non-square number.
+This is a cipher that uses an irrational number as its key, commonly referred to as an "irrational cipher".
+The irrational number key is derived from the square root of a non-square number.

 Written by philip0000000 <br>
 Find the project here [https://github.com/philip0000000/OldFileFormatToXML] <br>